-When you first hire a disability attorney, whether you are filing for SSDI or SSI, you must sign a fee agreement that allows the SSA to pay your attorney if your claim is approved.
+When you first hire a disability attorney or advocate, whether you are filing for SSDI or SSI, you must sign a fee agreement that allows the SSA to pay your attorney if your claim is approved.
 The SSA will review the agreement to make sure it meets the fee agreement guidelines.
 This is to ensure that your attorney receives only what he or she is entitled to.

 Fee agreements must be on a contingency basis (meaning the attorney will only be paid if you win your disability claim).

 For Social Security disability lawyers, the fee is limited to 25% of the past-due benefits you are awarded, up to a maximum of $6,000.
 Note that the attorney will be paid only out of your past-due benefits, or "backpay."
 If no back-dated benefits are awarded, the attorney will not receive a fee.
 However, in this situation and a few others, the lawyer is allowed to submit a fee petition to Social Security to request a higher fee.

 It doesn't usually cost you anything to hire a disability attorney; the fee will be paid out of the disability award you eventually receive.
 Some attorneys, however, will ask you to pay a nominal amount for costs (see below) at the beginning of your case.

 When do you have to pay the attorney's fee?
 Usually, you don't.
 The SSA takes the entire lawyer's fee (up to $6,000) from your first disability check (your award of backpay), before the agency sends it to you.

 Once you are approved for benefits, the SSA will calculate the amount of backpay you are owed.
 For SSDI, your backpay will include retroactive benefits you are owed from the date you were approved back to the date the SSA determined your disability began (for a maximum of 12 months back from the date of your application).

 For SSI, your benefits are calculated from the date you are approved for benefits back to the month after you applied for benefits.
 (For more information, see our article on disability backpay.)